cslarsen/csl.name/_posts/2016-06-08-embedding-binary-data.md

 Using assembly
 --------------

-If you don't have a working GNU `ld` — or, if you want utterly and complete control — you can use an assembler like <a href="http://www.nasm.us">nasm</a>
+If you don't have a working GNU `ld` — or, if you want utter and complete control — you can use an assembler like <a href="http://www.nasm.us">nasm</a>.
-to embed data.

-Just embed the data with the `incbin` directive.
+Just use the `incbin` directive to include the data.
 Add some helper symbols for the end of the data, and use a macro to calculate the byte length:

     bits 64